5 Forms of Employment Discrimination You Should Be Aware Of

 Pregnancy and Status as a Parent Discrimination

 The Pregnancy Discrimination Act prohibits discrimination in the workplace based on pregnancy.
 This can look like refusing to hire an applicant because of an ongoing pregnancy or perceived likelihood of pregnancy, firing an employee for becoming pregnant, or harassing an employee for a medical condition related to pregnancy or childbirth.
-Pregnancy discrimination can sometimes be well-intentioned; if an employer, on their own accord, reassigns to a pregnancy employee to a less stressful or physically-demanding job merely because that employee is pregnant, that is workplace discrimination.
+Pregnancy distinction can sometimes be well-intentioned; if an employer, on their own accord, reassigns to a pregnancy employee to a less stressful or physically-demanding job merely because that employee is pregnant, that is workplace discrimination.

 National Origin Discrimination

-Most people are familiar with race discrimination, but national origin discrimination can also occur in the workplace.
+Most people are familiar with race intolerance, but national origin discrimination can also occur in the workplace.
 National origin discrimination occurs when an employer makes employment decisions based on an individual’s ancestry, ethnicity, birthplace, or traits linked to ethnicity (such as accent, cultural identity, and so on).

 Contact an Attorney Today